nathanyu835/Table-Tennis-Elo-System/README.md

-# TableChamp
+# Table Tennis Elo System

 **Tablesports leaderboard app**
-Track each ping pong, pool, foosball, air hockey, or shuffleboard game that's played.
-Find out who really is number one (in your office, or out of your group of friends).
+Track players' elo rating based on official USATT regulations: https://www.teamusa.org/usa-table-tennis/ratings/rating-system Store the results of every table tennis match, and update ratings accordingly.

 ## What is it?

-With TableChamp, you can add players, track every game that is played, and always know who's #1.
+You can add players, track every game that is played, and always know who's #1.

 ![Adding a Score](http://tablechamp.com/img/13.gif)